Wangscape/Wangscape/README.md

 We would value your input in bug reports, feature requests, documentation improvements, examples, or code.
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for further information.
 Note that a [code of conduct](./CODE_OF_CONDUCT.md) applies to all participation in this project.

+# What platforms does Wangscape support?

+Wangscape is actively tested by the maintainers on:
+* Windows 7 (64-bit) with Visual Studio 2015
+* Arch Linux with CMake
+* Ubuntu (Trusty) with CMake (in travis-ci)

+We also hope to run travis-ci builds under Mac OS X soon.

 # How can I build Wangscape?

 First of all, you need to clone all needed submodules.
 To get them, execute